opt-out-tools/start-here/CONTRIBUTING.md

 It is recommended to check that your issue complies with the following rules before submitting:

-    Verify that your issue is not being currently addressed by other issues or pull requests.
+- Verify that your issue is not being currently addressed by other issues or pull requests.

-    If you are submitting a bug report, we strongly encourage you to follow the guidelines in How to make a good Bug Report.
+- If you are submitting a bug report, we strongly encourage you to follow the guidelines in How to make a good Bug Report.

 ### How to write a good Bug Report
 When you submit an issue to Github, please do your best to follow these guidelines!
 This will make it a lot easier to provide you with good feedback:

-    The ideal bug report contains a short reproducible code snippet, this way anyone can try to reproduce the bug easily (see this for more details).
+- The ideal bug report contains a short reproducible code snippet, this way anyone can try to reproduce the bug easily (see this for more details).
 If your snippet is longer than around 50 lines, please link to a gist or a github repo.

-    If not feasible to include a reproducible snippet, please be specific about what models, data and functions that are involved.
+- If not feasible to include a reproducible snippet, please be specific about what models, data and functions that are involved.

-    If an exception is raised, please provide the full traceback.
+- If an exception is raised, please provide the full traceback.

-    Please include your operating system type and version number, as well as your laguage (python, javacript) version and other important packages such as scikit-learn, numpy, and scipy.
+- Please include your operating system type and version number, as well as your laguage (python, javacript) version and other important packages such as scikit-learn, numpy, and scipy.

 ### How to write a good Feature Request
 When submitting a feature request, please try and:

-    As clear as possible
+- Be as clear as possible

-    Contain relevant documentation wireframes etc.
+- Include relevant documentation, wireframes, etc.

 ## Feature Implementation - Contributing Code
 Feature requests and bug fixes become a feature implementation issue when